 Schininà di Sant’Elia Palace, instead, is the largest palace in Ragusa; it was built at the end of the 18th century by baron Mario Leggio Schininà, the first mayor of Upper Ragusa while the Sortino-Trono Palace was built in 1778 on the part of the walls of the ancient castle: from here the view over the valley is wonderful.

 Also worth visiting is the Church of the Santissime Anime del Purgatorio.
 This church is one of the few that survived the earthquake of 1693.

 The façade is in Baroque style, but the real beauty of this place of worship is the marble interiors and the large painting “Souls of Purgatory” dating back to 1800 by Francesco Manno.

 The Chancellery Palace is one of the 18 monuments of Ragusa, a UNESCO World Heritage Site.
 It is located in the oldest part of the city and is made in a refined Baroque style.
 Passing under the arch to the left of the building, you can admire the bluebell tower of Santa Maria dell’Itria in the distance.

 Continuing along Via Duomo, you reach the church of San Giorgio, with the entrance to the cathedral preceded by a long staircase.
 Crossing the Piazza del Duomo, full of restaurants and small shops, on the right is the Church of San Giuseppe.

-Continuing the tour of the city do not miss a visit to the most beautiful traditional shops; here you will find painters, restorers, and ancient craftsmen.
+Continuing the city tour, visit the most beautiful traditional shops; here, you will find painters, restorers, and ancient craftsmen.
 It is worth entering the Sicilian Cart workshop, where you can admire the ancient art of repairing ancient Sicilian carts.